 After the burglary, 65% of the surveyed criminals tried to get rid of stolen items immediately, presumably before the items were reported as stolen and cops were looking for them in earnest.
 The rest would store them in secluded areas and try to move the items at a later date.

-If you’ve marked and recorded serial numbers of your valuables like we suggest, then you can let all of the local second hand stores and pawn shops know that you had some items stolen, what they were, where the distinguishing markings were, and give them a list of any model and serial numbers.
-While the police may also talk to shop owners, you can likely get to them faster and put a face to the crime for the pawn shop owners and employees.
+If you’ve marked and recorded serial numbers of your valuables as we suggest here, then you can let all of the local second-hand stores and pawn shops know that you had some items stolen, what they were, where the distinguishing markings were, and give them a list of any model and serial numbers.
+While the police may also talk to shop owners, you can likely get to them faster and put a face to the crime for the pawnshop owners and employees.

 Hi, I’m Jody.
 I graduated with honors with a Masters of Science in Computer Engineering and have over 15 years of experience working as an engineer with electronics products.
 I’m a lifelong learner and tinkerer and enjoy automating things around the house so I can solve bigger problems than getting out of bed to check if the garage door is closed . . . like too little sleep!